magicmonkey0/arduino-projects/switching-it-up/README.md

 - When components are connected in parallel, it provides an alternate path for the current to flow
   - So, if two switches were placed in parallel to each other but in series with the LED, switch either one will light up the LED

-Checkpoint: Getting more familiar connecting components together on the breadboard :)

 ---
 ## How it Works